Goal Inference from Open-Ended Dialog: Method for Goal Inference from Open-Ended Dialog

-In exact Bayesian inference, we would apply the inference module with all possible goals.
+\textbf{Goal Management Module} In exact Bayesian inference, we would apply the inference module with all possible goals.
 This is clearly intractable.
 As a result, we implement a module for maintaining a set of potential goals to iterate over.
 We instantiate this list with natural language goals.

 To implement this module, we need to be able to propose new goals and remove unlikely goals.
 To propose new goals, a LLM is prompted to return a list of goals that can be added given the current goal list, the conversation transcript, and the robot's task.
 We remove unlikely and unsafe goals through two ways.
 1) A LLM is prompted to return a list of goals to remove that should not be taken given the robot's task and the conversation transcript.
 2) If a goal is the least likely from our inference methods for more than $n$ rounds of conversation, then it should be removed from the goal list.
+The goal proposal prompt and the goal removal prompt for the LLM are shown in Figure \ref{fig:goal_management module_prompts}.